Mixotrophic dinoflagellate: Implications for microbial food webs

-Climate Change and Ocean Acidification
+Climate change and ocean acidification

 As CO2 concentrations in the atmosphere increase via anthropogenic causes, acidification of the ocean will increase as the result of increasing CO2 sequestration by the ocean; the ocean is a great sink for carbon, absorbing more as its concentration in the atmosphere increases.
 As this occurs, there will be species and community composition shifts in marine plankton communities.
 Mixotrophic dinoflagellates will be favoured over photosynthetic dinoflagellates, as the oceans will become more nutrient limited and mixotrophs will not have to rely only on inorganic nutrients but will be able to take advantage of being able to consume particulate organic matter.

 With an increase in temperature, there is an increase in water column stability, which leads to favourable conditions for mixotrophic growth.
 Mixotrophs can grow in low nutrient (more stable) environments and become dominant members of planktonic communities.
 Harmful algal blooms (HABs) can be caused by increased stability or increases in nutrients due to acidification and climate change, as well.
 This can have large impacts on the food chain and pose harmful effects to humans and their food sources through harmful blooms of dinoflagellates and other taxa, and lead to paralytic shellfish poisoning, for example.